CyVerse-learning-materials/SciApps_guide/annotation.rst

 *Step 1: Requiring access to SciApps*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is one-time operation.
-Please login to `SciApps <https://www.SciApps.org/>`_ directly if you have completed this step once.
+Please login to `SciApps <https://www.SciApps.org/>`_ directly if you have completed this step before.

   1. Log into CyVerse User portal at https://user.cyverse.org.